johnpuddephatt/hidinginplainsight/src/cinemas/imperial-picture-house.md

 location: '{"type":"Point","coordinates":[-1.5675741,53.8004702]}'
 address: 79 Kirkstall Road
-description: This 700 seat cinema opened in 1913 on Kirkstall Road and it is one of the lucky ones as it has survived.
+description: This 700 seat cinema opened in 1913 on Kirkstall Road and it is one of the lucky ones, as it has survived.
 Although the building hasn't been used as a cinema since 1940, you can still visit, as it is now a Dulux decorator centre.
 photos: